 Based on configuration management, downtime due to a reboot, potential incompatibilities, and change control requirements within an organization, these patches could be delayed for weeks or months to avoid incompatibilities and a reboot.
 This is the obvious risk.
 The longer it takes to apply these patches and reboot, the higher the risk of potential exploitation.
 Applying the patches alone and not rebooting (in most cases) does not protect the host and could lead to other attack vectors due to a potential incomplete state of remediation.

-As simple as it sounds, patches from Microsoft should be applied shortly after the Patch Tuesday release (you can find BeyondTrust’s monthly analysis on Patch Tuesday releases here).
+As simple as it sounds, patches from Microsoft should be applied shortly after the Patch Tuesday release.
 If an organization waits more than 30 days for critical vulnerabilities, they risk being out of compliance for regulations like PCI DSS.
 While security professionals may argue that most devices are not in PCI DSS scope, and not subject to the 30 day rule, I would encourage them to reconsider their security policies.
 Attack vectors against critical resources likely do not occur directly against critical infrastructure any longer.
 Modern attacks typically leverage unpatched endpoints, poor privileged access management practices, and configuration mistakes, which allow a threat actor to gain a foothold and progress laterally to extract sensitive information via an endpoint.

 Since 2003, the motivations of threat actors have largely evolved.
 10-15 years ago and beyond, script kiddies and other attackers possessed more of a mischievous bent, looking to cause cyber disruptions for bragging rights.
 Today, more common motives include monetizing information, hacktivism (hacking for a cause—such as to embarrass a target), or state-sponsored cyber warfare to impair a target’s infrastructure and economy, or to destabilize it politically.